Abuntxa/quasar-testing/README.md

 The aim of this repo is to show the problems I was having in the instantiation of the components for testing purposes.

+To reproduce the problems. run:
+> npm run test:unit

+To see the tests passing uncomment/comment the beforeEach for beforeAll and afterEach for afterAll; and run again:
+> npm run test:unit

 ## How has the project been created?

 ### Create the basic project